“I hate people who are not serious about meals. It is so shallow of them.” – Oscar Wilde, The Importance of Being Earnest

 A small recipe could be:

 There’s nothing complicated about it.
 After a session, this type of snack or meal, which is both light and rich, is really good for helping you to eat less and get the most out of your body’s energy.

 Are you now ready to rise to the challenge?

 As you’ll have understood, yoga and diet complement one another and you need to ensure that you’re balanced in both.
 Depending on the time of day, try to have some carbohydrates to provide you with energy before a session and add some protein afterwards to help you recover.
 Make sure you’re hydrated throughout!

 If you’re craving snacks, keep in mind that the best foods will give you exactly what you need and nothing more.
 You can eat carbs, high-fibre foods, omega three fatty acids, and even foods with sugar if that’s what your body needs.

 If you’re still not certain about what you should be eating, don’t forget that you can always talk to your yoga instructor or tutor about the foods they recommend.
-Similarly, make sure you ask the opinion of a medical professional before you start a new fitness programme, routine, or diet, especially if you have medical conditions that could be negatively affected by doing yoga and changing your diet.
+Similarly, make sure you ask the opinion of a medical professional before you start a new fitness programme, routine, or diet, especially if you have medical conditions that could be negatively affected by doing yoga near me and changing your diet.